 We could see this being very useful for people in rented accommodation who want some of the convenience of smart home technology without installing a full smart home heating system.

 Even though it was designed with the whole home in mind, the heating accessories make Devolo a great smart heating system.
 Unlike Nest and Hive, you don’t need an engineer to install it – in fact, it only took us minutes to do it ourselves.
 However, to control the boiler you'll need the smart thermostat as well.

 The app experience lets it down a bit, but the full website more than makes up for those frustrations.
 Devolo’s additional accessories can turn a dumb home smart, and it can be a gradual process as all accessories are sold separately.

 Read our full Devolo Home Control Radiator Thermostat review

 The Lightwave smart radiator valve has a few downsides - it's bulky, pricy, and requires the Lightwave hub to work - but once you get it up and running it's a solid, reliable smart heating setup for room-by-room control.

-This is undeniably a better buy for people who are already invested in Lightwave's ecosystem of smart light switches and plug sockets - or are considering the investment - and if you don't fancy the rest of the Lightwave range you can probably do better elsewhere.
+This is undeniably a better buy for people who are already invested in Lightwave's ecosystem of smart light switches and plug sockets, or are considering the investment, but if you don't fancy the rest of the Lightwave range you can probably do better elsewhere.